 This course addresses a wide range of legal topics that are essential to those wishing to work in the business profession.
-In particular, the course provides a general introduction to: the U.S. legal system; the elements of an enforceable contract; negotiable instruments; the legal aspects of the several types of business organizations; international E-commerce law; and the U.A.E.
+In particular, the course provides a general introduction to: the U.S. legal system; the elements of an enforceable contract; negotiable instruments; the legal aspects of the several types of business organizations; international E-commerce law, including U.A.E.'s E-commerce law; and the U.A.E.
 Labour Law.